PLP-MERN-Stack-Development/deployment-and-devops-essentials-Mogul28/NETLIFY_DEPLOYMENT.md

 ## Step 7: Test Your Deployment

-1. After deployment, Netlify will provide a URL like: `https://your-app.netlify.app`
+1. After deployment, your Netlify URL: [https://deployapp1.netlify.app/](https://deployapp1.netlify.app/)
 2. Open the URL in your browser
 3. Test the application:
    - Register a new user